Twisted conjugacy classes in Lie groups

 \begin{prop} Let $G$ be a group of invertible $n\times n$ upper triangular real matrices for $n\ge 2$ and let $Z$ be the center of $G$.
 Then $G/Z$ has topological $R_\infty$-property. \end{prop}

-\begin{proof} The center $Z$ of $G$ is also the center of $\GL(n,\R)$, which is the group of diagonal matrices with same entries, i.e.\ scaler matrices.
-Here, both $G$ and $G/Z$ are solvable Lie groups with finitely many connected components and $G^0Z$ is closed.
-By \Cref{inv}\,(1), we may replace $G$ by its connected component of the identity and assume that $G$ is a connected Lie group of upper triangular real matrices with positive diagonal entries, and $Z$ is the group of diagonal matrices whose all entries are same and positive.
-Now the nilradical of $G$ is $N=ZU$ as in the proof of \Cref{upper}.
-Then $N':=N/Z$ is the nilradical of $H:=G/Z$.
-If $n$ is even, then the dimension of $H/N'$ is odd and hence, by \Cref{Oddsolv}, $H$ has topological $R_\infty$-property.
-Note that $C$ as in the proof of \Cref{upper} is a Cartan subgroup of $G$ and by Theorem 1.5 of \cite{MS1}, $C':=C/Z$ is a Cartan subgroup of $H$ and $H=C'\ltimes N'$, where $N'=[H,H]$ (which is isomorphic to $U=[G,G]$).
-Let $L$ be the last nontrivial subgroup in the derived series of $H$, which is also the center of $N'$.
-Then $L$ is a connected abelian one-dimensional subgroup.
-Both $N'$ and $L$ are characteristic in $H$.
-Let $\psi\in\Aut(H)$.
-If $\psi|_L=\Id$, then $1$ is an eigenvalue of $\du\psi$, and hence $R(\psi)=\infty$ by \Cref{Solv}.
-Since $\psi(C')$ is also a Cartan subgroup of $H$ and and it is conjugate to $C'$, we can replace $\psi$ by $i_x\circ\psi$ for some $x\in N'$ such that $\psi(C')=C'$.
-Note that $C'$ is isomorphic to a vector group of dimension $n-1$.
-Let $V'$ be the centraliser of $L$ in $C'$.
+\begin{proof} The center $Z$ of $G$ is also the center of $\GL(n,\R)$, which is the group of diagonal matrices with same entries, i.e.\ scalar matrices.
+Here, both $G$ and $G/Z$ are solvable Lie groups with finitely many connected components and $G^0Z$ is closed in $G$.
+Note that $G^0Z/Z$ is the connected component of the identity in $G/Z$ and it is a characteristic subgroup of $G/Z$.
+Moreover, $G^0Z/Z$ is isomorphic to $G^0/(G^0\cap Z)$.
+By \Cref{inv}\,(1), it is enough to show that $G^0/(G^0\cap Z)$ has topological $R_\infty$-property.
+As $G^0\cap Z$ is the center of $G^0$, we may replace $G$ by $G^0$ and assume that $G$ is a connected Lie group of upper triangular real matrices with positive diagonal entries, and $Z$ is the group of diagonal matrices whose all entries are same and positive.
+Let $V$ be as in the proof of \Cref{upper}.